Washington Wizards’ John Wall Won’t Return When NBA Resumes The 2019-20 Season

 Wall, who holds career averages of 19.0 points, 9.2 assists, 4.3 rebounds and nearly two steals per contest over 573 games, hasn’t played since 2018 due to a ruptured Achilles tendon.
 Before his injury woes, the point guard had played in five straight All-Star Games and led the Wizards to four playoff appearances.

-The Board of Governors’ approval of the return to play plan — which would see teams gather at the Walt Disney World Resort near Orlando, Florida as the location for all games and practices, as well as the housing for players, coaches and staff — was the first step in moving toward resuming of the season, which is currently targeted for a July 31 start date.
+The Board of Governors’ approval of the return to play plan — which would see teams gather at the Walt Disney World Resort near Orlando, Florida as the location for all games and practices, as well as the housing for players, coaches and staff — was the first step in moving toward a continuation the season, which is currently on-target for a July 31 start date.
 NBA basketball has been on hiatus since early March due to the ongoing COVID-19 pandemic.

 When play was suspended, the Wizards sat in the No. 9 spot in the Eastern Conference standings with a record of 24-40.
 As a result, they are the sole team in the East outside of the eight squads currently seated in playoff position to be involved in the return-to-play scenario, and could have a shot at the eighth and final seed in the East’s playoff bracket via a proposed play-in mini-tournament, as previously shared by The Inquisitr.